Forest Fair Mall: 2002–2007: Cincinnati Mills

-Mills Corporation bought the mall from Gator Investments in September 2002 and announced that the property would undergo further redevelopment, along with a name change to Cincinnati Mills.
+The Arlington, Virginia-based Mills Corporation bought the mall from Gator Investments in September 2002 and announced that the property would undergo further redevelopment, along with a name change to Cincinnati Mills.
 As part of the redevelopment, Mills forced out many small independent businesses.
 Renovations began in January 2003, which included new paint, floors, and signage throughout, along with differently-themed decor for each wing of the mall, typical of properties developed by Mills at the time.

 Elder-Beerman announced the closure of its store in 2003, as the chain wanted to focus on smaller stores in markets with lower populations.
 After a $70 million renovation project, the mall reopened officially as Cincinnati Mills in August 2004.
-As part of Mills' development, Babies "R" Us replaced Stein Mart, and Johnny's Toys had opened in the upper level of the former Elder-Beerman, while the older Super Saver theater was sold to the local theater chain Danbarry and renamed the Dollar Saver.
+As part of Mills' development, Babies "R" Us replaced Stein Mart, and Johnny's Toys opened in the upper level of the former Elder-Beerman, while the older Super Saver theater was sold to the local theater chain Danbarry and renamed the Dollar Saver.
 Inline tenants at this point were focused mainly on discount stores and amenities suitable for families, as was typical of other properties developed by Mills.
-By January 2005, the mall had a 90 percent occupancy.
+By January 2005, the mall had 90% occupancy.

 Despite these renovations, the mall's tenancy began to slump again in 2006.
 This included the loss of Media Play, which went out of business entirely, and Johnny's Toys, which was closed so that Steve & Barry's could create a larger store using the entirety of the former Elder-Beerman store.
 In addition, the president of Bigg's reported that their store in the mall had constantly struggled in sales due to it being located at the back of the property.
-Also contributing to the decline were continued competition with Northgate and Tri-County malls, along with a newer outdoor mall called Bridgewater Falls in nearby Hamilton; lower-class demographics surrounding the mall; shopper unfamiliarity with the specialty tenants within; bankruptcy filings of key tenants; and complications from an accounting scandal in which the Mills corporation was involved.
-Simon Property Group acquired the Mills portfolio in 2007.
+Also contributing to the decline were continued competition with Northgate and Tri-County malls, along with a newer outdoor mall called Bridgewater Falls in nearby Hamilton; lower-class demographics surrounding the mall; shopper unfamiliarity with the specialty tenants within; bankruptcy filings of key tenants; and complications from an accounting scandal in which the Mills Corporation was involved.
+Simon Property Group and Farallon Capital Management acquired the Mills portfolio for $1.64 billion in April 2007.